Gouffre Bob Vouay

 How to find it

-The easiest way to find Gouffre Bob Vouay (sometimes misspelt as "VouEy") is to follow the GR9 from the Col du Coq up to the junction where the path to Trou du Glaz takes off to the left to traverse above slopes.
+The easiest way to find Gouffre Bob Vouay (occasionally misspelt as "VouEy") is to follow the waymarked GR9 from the Col du Coq as far as the junction where the path to Trou du Glaz takes off to the left to traverse above slopes.
 Keep right, and follow the path up towards the Pas de l'Œille and the summit.
 At the top, rather than overcoming the last few metres of height by traversing to the right, keep going up the line of the fault onto the plateau into a small fault valley.
 The entrance to Gouffre Bob Vouay is associated with the arch 40 m on the left.
-Clamber up to the arch, and free-climb into a large pit with an identifying label on the wall.
-Entry is gained, somewhat incongruously, through a rubbish bin.
+Clamber up to the arch and free-climb into a large pit with an identifying label on the wall.
+Entry is gained through a rubbish bin inscribed with the words "Ad augusta per angusta" ("To triumph through hardship").>

-There is a full account of the cave and its exploration in Spéléo Magazine 70 (2010) by Christian Hubert and Frédéric Pétrot that includes some impressive photographs and an updated large scale survey of the southern half of the system (further information available on bona fide request).
+There is a full account of the cave and its exploration in Spéléo Magazine 70 (2010) by Christian Hubert and Frédéric Pétrot which includes some impressive photographs and an updated large scale survey of the southern half of the system (further information available on bona fide request).
+Apparently the route through the 300 m-long Grande Méandre was optimised and equipped in about 2013 during preparations for a Vouay - Guiers Mort - Vouay return trip, which was eventually made in 2016 (Spéléo Magazine 99 - copy available on bone fide request).
 There is also a film Dans le Crolles de la Croix à la Source purportedly of the through trip from Gouffre Bob Vouay to Grotte du Guiers Mort, but it is neither very good nor very informative.